Rajawali/Rajawali/README.md

 [Announcing Rajawali: An OpenGL ES 2.0 Based 3D Framework For Android](http://www.rozengain.com/blog/2011/08/23/announcing-rajawali-an-opengl-es-2-0-based-3d-framework-for-android/)

+Want to contribute?
+I could use some help with the development of this engine.
+Just give me a shout if you're up for it :-)

 Download the compiled library here: https://github.com/MasDennis/Rajawali/raw/master/build/rajawalilib.zip (Just extract it in your libs folder)